God Pruned My Pride

 The second event occurred two months later when I resigned my job of 13 years to be his full-time caregiver.
 We had some savings and a small retirement but neither would get us very far.

-Within just a few short months I had gone from being totally content to being completely destroyed.
+Within just a few short months I had gone from being entirely content to being completely lost.
 How could this have happened?
 How was I going to fix it?
 I needed control but nothing was in my control.
 So, I reverted back to what I had always done in the past to cope, behaviors that were mirrored to me throughout my childhood.
 I turned to alcohol and cigarettes.

 He feeds on ashes, a deluded heart misleads him;